unifiedfx/Send-XCommand/README.md

 Cisco TelePresence endpoints run Collaboration Endpoint (CE) operating system and provide an PushXML API to update the configuration of the endpoint as well as send commands for remote operation of the device.
 This script is used to execute xCommands on one or more Cisco TelePresence endpoints using HTTP.

-The script is published on the [Powershell Gallery](https://www.powershellgallery.com/packages/Send-XCommand) and can be easily installed on any Windows machine with one of the followng pre-requisites:
+The script is published on the [Powershell Gallery](https://www.powershellgallery.com/packages/Send-XCommand) and can be easily installed on any Windows machine with **ONE** of the followng pre-requisites:

 * Windows 10
 * [Windows Management Foundation 5.0](https://www.microsoft.com/en-us/download/details.aspx?id=50395)